-Mexico watchdog finds Big Pharma faces no competition on some drugs
+Mexico watchdog finds big pharma faces no competition on some drugs

-MEXICO CITY (Reuters) - Pharmaceutical companies including GlaxoSmithKline, Pfizer and Sanofi-Aventis face no competition for certain drugs in Mexico from generics that are readily available elsewhere, a senior Mexican antitrust official said on Wednesday.
+MEXICO CITY, Aug 9 (Reuters) - Pharmaceutical companies including GlaxoSmithKline, Pfizer and Sanofi-Aventis face no competition for certain drugs in Mexico from generics that are readily available elsewhere, a senior Mexican anti-trust official said on Wednesday.

 The companies have done nothing illegal, Juan Manuel Espino, Cofece's director of economic studies, said at a presentation of the body's probe into the Mexican drugs market that found regulatory failings contributed to a lack of competition.